FROM THE PAST

 Additionally, if you feel you qualify to join the Blackbird Association see the link at the bottom of this page or Click Here and go directly to that link.

-There are Nineteen total web pages that comprise the
+There are Twenty total web pages that comprise the

 "SR-71 Alma Mater and Recollections of the Past"

 The original web page (the one you are on now) had grown to over 3 Megs in size.
 To expedite your Browser loading, I have divided the "Guest book" Entries into Chronological year groups by dates the e-mail was received..